Mary Elizabeth Lee

-Early years and education
+Early life and education

 Mary Elizabeth Lee was born at Charleston, South Carolina, March 23, 1813.
 She was the daughter of William Lee and niece of Judge Thomas Lee.
 She belonged to an old family of high social rank and intellectual culture of South Carolina.

 On account of an extremely delicate organization and sensibility, Lee was carefully shielded from all rough contact with the world, not even being allowed to enter school until she was ten years of age.
 She was then placed in charge of Mr. A. Bolles, a successful teacher of young ladies, in Charleston.
 The advantages of the school-room seemed to unfold to her a new world of resource.
 Books became her passion.
 She made rapid progress in her studies, and gathered a store of varied knowledge for future use.
 About this time, she began to develop also great aptitude for the acquisition of languages, but her health gave way under the pressure of close application, and she was obliged to pursue a less systematic and rigorous course within the quiet precincts of her own home.
 But no obstacles checked her advancement in knowledge.